The SafeWise Team is pleased to release the eighth annual Safest Cities report.

 For the purposes of this report, the terms “dangerous” and “safest” refer explicitly to crime rates as calculated from FBI crime data—no other characterization of any community is implied or intended.

-- 100% of the safest cities reported fewer than 60 total property crimes with half reporting 20 or less.
+- All safest cities reported fewer than 5.5 property crimes per 1,000 residents.

 How we determined the safest cities